-- quickly go off their feed
+- Quickly go off their feed

-- develop a fever of 103–106 degrees Fahrenheit (39.4–41.1 degrees Celsius) from the normal of 98.5–101 degrees Fahrenheit (36.9–38.3 Celsius)
+- Develop a fever of 103–106 degrees Fahrenheit (39.4–41.1 degrees Celsius) from the normal of 98.5–101 degrees Fahrenheit (36.9–38.3 Celsius)

-- likely develop a wet cough with raspy, strained breathing
+- Likely develop a wet cough with raspy, strained breathing

-- produce copious greenish yellow mucous
+- Produce copious greenish yellow mucus